rlerdorf/OCSanity/README.md

 ```

 That is, if the **Setting** is set to **value** then the **" True message"** is printed.
 Otherwise
-the **"False message"** is shown.
+the **"!False message"** is shown.
 Again here the leading character has a meaning:

 |  Char   | Action                           |
 | ------- | -------------------------------- |